jackeiel/DiceGame/README.md

 # DiceGame
-Deep RL environment and training script for a "The Dice Game" (aka Liar's Dice)
+Deep RL environment and training script for "The Dice Game" (aka Liar's Dice)